AngelaYeung/FoodBoard/README.md

 - [ ] image uploaded from certain phones are rotated
 - [ ] certain .png types cannot be uploaded in the card form
 - [ ] Some features do not work properly cross-platform or when in incognito mode.
+- [ ] We do not handle different device resolutions and landscape mode for mobile.

 <a id="challenges"></a>